The capital of the United Arab Emirates is a city that offers visitors many attractions and surprises. Come with me and see what to do in Abu Dhabi.

 There are places for all tastes, one of the most incredible mosques in the world, a famous Formula 1 circuit, a Ferrari-themed amusement park, charming souks, a beautiful promenade, and even the headquarters of the Louvre Museum.

 Just 140km away from Dubai, the capital of the Emirates, surprises, and delights.
 Personally, I liked Abu Dhabi more than Dubai.
 I felt that Abu Dhabi is quieter, less touristy, and more authentic.
-In this post, I will list the 15 most popular tourist attractions in Abu Dhabi that I enjoyed.
+In this post, I will list the 15 best things to do in Abu Dhabi that I enjoyed.

 1. Sheikh Zayed Grand Mosque